UK watchdog says accountants must quiz banks more

 The watchdog has passed on its findings to the Bank of England's prudential regulation authority, as it normally does.

-Accounting rules are being changed to make banks recognize losses sooner from around 2016 and for now the FRC is trying to tighten how the current rule is applied.
+Accounting rules are being changed to make banks recognise losses sooner from around 2016 and for now the FRC is trying to tighten how the current rule is applied.

 It said UK auditors must also take a stronger lead in checking mining and other companies whose registered "letterbox" in Britain but nearly all of the activity is abroad.